pierrecariou/SEPA-generator/README.md

 ### Restrictions

 - The input file shoud be under a specific format: CSV or XLS or XLSX.
-- The input file should have detailed the Debtors infos under those colums names:
+- The input file should have detailed the Creditors infos under those colums names:

 | name          | IBAN          | BIC           | amount        | end_to_end_id | information   |
 | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- |